mangila/webshop/README.md

     - GraphQL is used for Queries and REST for Commands
 - Outbox pattern
 - DDD (Domain Driven Design)
+  - Application
+  - Domain
+  - Infrastructure
 - Event Sourcing (ish)
+  - Outbox table can be used for Replays

 ### Management/UI